 SOC 362 Gender, Culture, and Society (3)

 An exploration of gender in individual, social, and cultural contexts.
 Examines the interrelationship of biological and environmental factors, socialization processes, institutional contexts, and prospects for change and gender equity.

-SOC 401 Urban Sociology (3)
+SOC 369 Sociology of Men and Masculinities (3)